4 Types of Patent Searches: Everything You Need to Know

 Now that we are aware of the benefits patentability search offers, let’s have a look at the reason why you should hire an expert to perform a patentability search.

-The Common Mistake to avoid with Novelty Searches
+The Common Mistake to avoid with Patentability Searches

 Before filing an application, conducting a novelty search is never a mistake.
-The mistake actually happens when you carry out the move i.e., the search in a wrong way.
+The mistake actually happens when you carry out the move i.e., the search in the wrong way.

 While you can conduct the patent search on your own, you may not get the same results that a patent lawyer or a professional patent searcher could get for you.
 Conducting an efficient search requires a lot of research on the subject matter and is more than just a google keyword search.
 It goes without mention that it is a time-consuming process.
 If you have a ton of time in your hand and have a good understanding of the subject matter, you can perform the search on your own.